Covid19OutputJapan/Covid19OutputJapan.github.io/index.md

 <!-- #### (iii) Variant scenario -->

-### 1. Scenarios with alternative degrees of N501Y infectiousness
+### 1. Scenarios with alternative criteria for lifting the state of emergency

 #### (i) Baseline scenario